-Buying A Used Car From A Dealer - Some Do's and Don'ts
+How to Buy a Used Car From a Dealer: Do's and Don'ts

-I am taking a departure from my usual topics here and thought I would share with you some of my recent experiences in car buying.
+I am taking a departure from my usual topics, and today I thought I would share with you some of my recent experiences shopping for a used car.

-After buying a used car (which so far has been great) from a nearby dealer just a few months ago I have a few tips that may help anyone else looking for a new set of wheels.
+After buying the car (which so far has been great) from a nearby dealer just a few months ago, I have a few tips that may help anyone else looking for a new set of wheels.

-I noted a few points down on paper and created a rough guidline to follow as I started the search for a new car.
+I noted a few points down on paper and created a rough guideline to follow as I started the search for a used car.

-The search began online as pretty much every auto-dealer has their own website these days and they are also usually linked to from good old Autotrader.
-If a dealer does not have a web-site then they are probably not worth bothering with.
+The search began online, as pretty much every dealer these days has their own website, which is usually also linked to good old Autotrader.
+If a dealer does not have a website, then they are probably not worth bothering with.

 I created the points below to get myself informed on car prices, models and tax bands.

-- Check out vehicle tax bands—the difference in annual car tax (in the UK at least) from model to model can be vast.
-Obvious choices for a cheaper tax band are small diesel engined cars
+- Check out vehicle tax bands—the difference in annual car tax from model to model can be vast (in the UK at least).
+Obvious choices for a cheaper tax band are small diesel-engined cars.

 - Look at cars with a full service history (FSH).
-This means that the car has been well looked after and it also helps to verifty the mileage on the vehicle.
-I decided to only go for a car that came with a complete and up to date FSH
+This means that the car has been well looked after and it also helps to verify the mileage on the vehicle.
+I decided to only go for a car that came with a complete and up to date FSH.

-One bargain that I saw on the internet was top of the range Nissan Primera which looked to be in fantastic condition.
+One bargain that I saw on the internet was a top-of-the-range Nissan Primera that looked to be in fantastic condition.

-Not only did it seem to be a great car it was also selling for £1000.00 cheaper than anywhere else (dealers offer of a 'cash price').
+Not only did it seem to be a great car, but it was also selling for £1000 cheaper than anywhere else (dealers offer of a "cash price").
 This car had to be viewed, surely?

-A quick call to the dealer and he confirmed that he had still had the car in stock and I could come and view it anytime....
+A quick call to the dealer confirmed that he had still had the car in stock and I could come and view it anytime.

-We have all hear the horror stories regarding outstanding finance; a few months later someone from the finance company turns up at your home and takes the vehicle away.
+We have all heard the horror stories regarding outstanding finance; a few months later someone from the finance company turns up at your home and takes the vehicle away.
 The law says that even though you paid for the car you do not own it—the finance company does.

-So - for me the background check had already paid for itself and I still had four more checks in hand to use on any other vehicles I might fancy.
+For me, the background check had already paid for itself, and I still had four more checks in hand to use on any other vehicles I might fancy.

 A Lovely Nissan Primera